 For revising my questions on arterial hypertension, I use MarginNote 3 and Notability.
-On the left half of my iPad screen, I have my flashcards in MarginNote 3 and on the right – my answering notebook in Notability.
-This is the app I use for all my study.
+On the left half of my iPad screen, I have my flashcards in MarginNote 3, and on the right, my answering notebook in Notability.
+I have since stopped using Notability.
+Now I use Noteful.

 I then answer the questions on the flashcards in blue ink.
 When I am done, I flip the card to mark my answer in red ink.
 Mark yourself as your professor would.
-The stricter you are with yourself, the more benefits you’ll reap out of the method.
+The stricter you are with yourself, the more benefits you’ll reap from the method.

-MarginNote will ask if the question was hard, good or easy for your future study sessions.
+MarginNote will ask whether the question was Hard, Good or Easy for your future study sessions.
 Don’t be discouraged when you get some questions wrong.
-In your final exam you will not repeat those mistakes.
-The more times you practice, the fewer your mistakes.
+In your final exam, you will not repeat those mistakes.
+The more you practise, the fewer mistakes you make each time.

 Writing out your answers helps with learning.
 It doesn’t have to be neat or highly organised; it just has to make sense for that moment.
 This is practically like sitting the exam in your house and then retaking it after you’ve corrected all your mistakes.
 By the time you go into the exam, you’ve written it so many times already!
 It’s impossible to fail.